Safety & Security

-A residential security program includes a combination of overnight lobby staffing by a team of Community Service Officers (CSOs) and / or Security Officers, video surveillance of residence hall lobbies and some unalarmed secondary doors and alarms on secondary door without video cameras.
+Our residential security program includes a combination of overnight lobby staffing by a team of Community Service Officers (CSOs) and/or Security Officers, video surveillance of residence hall lobbies and some unalarmed secondary doors, and alarms on secondary doors without video cameras.
 CSOs, a part of the University Police staff, are stationed at posts inside the majority of the residence halls.

-The SafeRide program website provides a description of their services and detailed pick up location information (look for the location closest to your residential area) in both list and map formats.
+The SafeRide program website provides a description of services and detailed pick-up location information (look for the location closest to your residential area) in both list and map formats.
 SafeRide also employs many student drivers and dispatchers.